tripal/tripal/docs/user_guide/example_genomics/func_annots/interpro.rst

   "Server path", "sites/default/files/Citrus_sinensis-orange1.1g015632m.g.iprscan.xml"
-  "Analysis", "InterPro Annotations of C. sinensis v1.0" 'Load GO terms to the database', 'checked'
+  "Analysis", "InterPro Annotations of C. sinensis v1.0" 'Load GO terms to the database', 'unchecked'
   "Query Name RE", ""
   "Use Unique Name", "unchecked"
   "Query Type", "mRNA"

+In order for GO terms to be imported, the Gene Ontology must be loaded on your site: for this tutorial, we leave the box unchecked.

 .. note::